Not-Kyle/Not-Kyle/README.md

 > [!IMPORTANT]\
 > My name is Cory!
 I am currently a junior programmer as I have been programming for four to five years now.
 My current status learning Java and C++.
 I'm fluent in Lua and intermediate in Java, but I am a advanced beginner in C++
+> I can read and write multiple languages like Javascript and Python, I can also do a bit of C but I have not done enough to say I can program in them

 **Java Sources!**
 ```